 Coney Island Museum

-Want to learn about the history of all the Coney Island attractions?
+This is what to do in Coney Island for history buffs!
 The Coney Island Museum is the only accredited institution in the world singularly dedicated to preserving and interpreting the history of the Coney Island amusement district starting with the early days of this city escape and fun land.

 They even have archives that are used as a critical resource for scholars studying the history of American recreation and popular culture from the nineteenth century forward.